HelloQingGuo/react-vivus/README.md

 ## Installation

-To install this Component, run `yarn add react-vivus` or `npm install react-vivus --save`, Don't forget to install vivus by running `yarn add vivus` or `npm install vivus --save`.
+To install this component, run `yarn add react-vivus` or `npm install react-vivus --save`, Don't forget to install vivus by running `yarn add vivus` or `npm install vivus --save`.

 ## Usage

-To use the component, In your react application just do
+To use the component, in your react application just do

 ```javascript
 import React from 'react';